AET-CS/aet-cs.github.io/white/2025/CS12/BinaryTrees/lab.md

 ## Turn in

 When you are finished, create a brief report with the 4 list types.
-Discuss the best fit line.
+Discuss the best fit line for each of the four types.
 Is it linear, quadratic, n log n, or something else?
 Include graphs.